 During 2011-12, the Brisbane City Council South Regional Business Centre was constructed on a site adjacent to the Yeerongpilly Railway Station pedestrian overpass.
 This building provides a strong catalyst for future development in the Yeerongpilly TOD.

 Economic Development Queensland, the state government's streamlined business unit for residential, urban and industrial development will manage the future divestment and infrastructure program for the Yeerongpilly TOD site.
-A competitive bid process for Stage 1 development under the Yeerongpilly Green brand has commenced.
+On 15 April 2015 Consolidated Properties, in a joint venture with LJCB Investments, were announced by the Deputy Premier as the preferred developer for the new urban village on the Yeerongpilly TOD site, branded as Yeerongpilly Green.
 If you would like more information about the future divestment and infrastructure program for Yeerongpilly Green contact Economic Development Queensland:

 - visit www.yeerongpillygreen.com.au

 This site is susceptible to flooding, how has this been taken into account in the planning process?

 How does the SPRP relate to the Brisbane City Council's City Plan?